1. What is tempered Cacao Butter?

 2. Does your Cacao Butter contain heavy metals?

 Good news here: no. While cacao is known to contain certain heavy metals from the soil, like lead and cadmium, almost none of these compounds are found in cacao butter.

 In the processing of cacao, the bean is gently ground, heated, and pressed until the oils and solids separate, becoming cacao powder and cacao butter.
-Almost all of the solid compounds, including minerals, caffeine, and—yes—heavy metals, remain bound in the plant fibers that make up the bulk of cacao powder.
+Almost all of the solid compounds, including minerals, caffeine, and—yes—heavy metals, remain bound in the plant fibers that make up the bulk of unsweetened cacao powder.

 So is cacao butter nutritionally worthless?
 Absolutely not!
 Cacao butter contains heart-healthy fats, like stearic and oleic acid, and two important fat-soluble vitamins, E and K. It also retains many of the valuable, anti-inflammatory flavonoids that cacao is prized for.
 Adding cacao butter to hot drinks and bowls can increase satiety, energy and nutrient absorption.
 Happy hot cocoa season!

 Do you have a superfood question for Kali?
 Send it to her at firstname.lastname@example.org!

 See what other burning superfood questions customers are asking in our candid "Your Questions Answered" Blog Series here.